AmyDelaney94/hows-it-hanging/README.md

 <!-- TOC --><a name="future-features"></a>
 ### Future Features
 - High Score Display
-    - Given more time I would add an option to see the previousA future feature that I would like to add to the app is to display high scores.
-This would be achieved using a Google Spreadsheet to store the number of attempts it took, or amount of games won for each name entered.
+    - A future feature that I would like to add to the app is to display high scores.
+This would be achieved using a Google Spreadsheet to store the number of attempts it took, or numbers of games won for each name entered.
 This scoreboard could then be displayed by printing the contents to the terminal.
 - Level of Difficulty
-    - Although this game provides users with the choice of playing an Easy or Hard game I would like to add more attempts to the Easy level to further distinguish between the two levels.
+    - Although this game provides users with the choice of playing an Easy or Hard game, I would like to add more attempts to the Easy level to further distinguish between the two levels.
 This would be achieved by saving the hangman images in a new file and calling the altered Easy diagrams for the Easy game or the Standard diagrams for the Hard game.

 <!-- TOC --><a name="languages-used"></a>
 #### Languages Used